1990 Kremlin Cup

 The 1990 Kremlin Cup, also known by its sponsored name Bayer Indoor Kremlin Cup, was a men's tennis tournament played on indoor carpet courts.
 It was the 1st edition of the Kremlin Cup, and was part of the World Series of the 1990 ATP Tour.
-It took place at the Olympic Stadium in Moscow, Russia, from 5 November through 12 November 1990.
+It took place at the Olympic Stadium in Moscow, Soviet Union, from 5 November through 12 November 1990.
 Only men were involved in singles and doubles - it became a joint event in 1996.